GreenAsJade/godojo-server/README.md

 This is a prototype.

 It expects a Neo4j server installed and running.
-I used the default instrutions for Neo4j to achieve that.
+I used the default instructions for Neo4j to achieve that.

 ./gradlew build bootRun